Continual Learning of Knowledge Graph Embeddings: Conclusion

 \section{Conclusion}

 Knowledge graph embeddings are increasingly being used as semantic representations in robotics applications, but it is difficult to update these representations incrementally.
 This paper introduced five representative continual learning-inspired methods for continual knowledge graph embedding (CKGE).
-We also introduced a heuristic sampling strategy and generated CKGE datasets based on benchmark knowledge graphs and a knowledge graph containing service robotics domain knowledge, with two knowledge graph embedding representations.
+We also introduced a heuristic sampling strategy and generated CKGE datasets based on benchmark knowledge graphs and a knowledge graph for the service robotics domain.
 Furthermore, we identified and built on measures for evaluating continual learning in robotics.
-Our first experimental evaluation using benchmark knowledge graphs provides key insights that characterize the use of our CKGE methods in terms of factors such as inference, learning speed, and memory requirements.
-Our second evaluation using the knowledge graph containing robot domain knowledge further characterized the CKGE methods in regards to constraints imposed by certain classes of robotics applications that represent semantic knowledge.
-Future work will further investigate the adaptation of continual learning principles for CKGE in robot tasks that require semantic knowledge representations, including the use of data from physical robots operating in complex, dynamic domains.
+We evaluated our embedding-generic methods on two knowledge graph embedding representations.
+Experimental evaluation using the benchmark knowledge graphs provided key insights characterizing the use of our CKGE methods in terms of factors such as inference, learning speed, and memory requirements.
+Our evaluation using the service robotics domain knowledge characterized the use of CKGE methods in three different classes of semantics-driven robotics applications.
+Future work will further investigate the adaptation of continual learning principles for CKGE in robot tasks that require semantic knowledge representations, including data from physical robots in complex, dynamic domains.